mazlo/lodcc/README.md

 - `--from-db`, uses the database to read urls and formats from.

-   * Pass a list of data set names with `--use-datasets [DATASET [DATASET ...]]`
+   * Pass a list of dataset names with `--use-datasets [DATASET [DATASET ...]]`

 - `--from-file DATASET FILENAME FORMAT [--from-file ... [...]]`, if a local file should be used.
 More than one file may be given.
 You will need to provide the name and format for each, e.g. `--from-file webisalod data-dump.n3 n3 --from-file oecd-linked-data file.nt ntriples`.

 ##### Results from this step

-A `data.edgelist.csv` file for each of the given data sets.
-This file represents the edgelist of the RDF data set dump.
+A `data.edgelist.csv` file for each of the given datasets.
+This file represents the edgelist of the RDF dataset dump.
 This file can be loaded efficiently by the graph_tool library.

 ##### Optional parameters